gammu/gammu/docs/manual/smsd/config.rst

 ``#``.
 Sections of config file are identified in square brackets line ``[this]``.
 All key values are case insensitive.

 Configuration file of gammu-smsd consists of at least two sections - :config:section:`[gammu]` and :config:section:`[smsd]`.

-.. config:section:: [gammu]

-    The :config:section:`[gammu]` section is configuration of a phone connection and is same as described in gammurc(5) with the only exception that logfile is ignored and common logging for gammu library and SMS daemon is used.
-However the logformat directive still configures how much messages gammu emits.
+The :config:section:`[gammu]` section is configuration of a phone connection and is same as described in :ref:`gammurc` with the only exception that :config:option:`LogFile` is ignored and common logging for gammu library and SMS daemon is used.
+However the :config:option:`LogFormat` directive still configures how much messages gammu emits.

 .. config:section:: [smsd]